Trip in Fall to Colorado Rockies 2017

 Before mm 130.
 While waiting in another road delay, Rosemary takes photos.

 Mm 125.
 Descending.

 Lots of sages.

 Mm 101.
-Black Canyon of the Gunnison National Park.
+Passed by the Black Canyon of the Gunnison National Park.
+We will return tomorrow.

 Mm 99.
 Western Museum.